iWillChangeMyNameLater/theFridge/public/README.txt

     created all HTML files
     created all CSS files
     Linked all CSS and HTML FILES
-    created the findMyBrew-hompage
+    findMyBrew-hompage HTML and CSS
-    created the differnt-breweries page
+    differnt-breweries page HTML and CSS

 Taylor Kost
     Added HTML and CSS to index.html page